 Self-Esteem From Day One!

-When I say “unconsciously,” I am referring to the way some individuals treat children based on how they themselves were treated as children.
-This can either involve replicating the same treatment they received or doing the exact opposite.
+When I say “unconsciously,” I am referring to how some individuals treat children based on how they were treated as children.
+This can involve replicating the same treatment they received or doing the opposite.
 As a result, children may be taught that they are unimportant or, even worse, that they are more important than others.

 When teaching children about self-esteem, it’s crucial to avoid conveying the message that they are superior to others.
-While parents may view their children as exceptional, it’s important to acknowledge that they may not be viewed that way by everyone in the world.
+While parents may view their children as exceptional, it’s important to acknowledge that everyone in the world may not view them that way.
 No offense intended.

-The exact opposite of self-esteem is conceit and believing that you are better than others.
+The opposite of self-esteem is conceit and believing you are better than others.

 So, when teaching children self-esteem, you must let them know that they are important to you and also that they are capable of so much.
-Treat them with respect.
+Please treat them with respect.
 Teach them to respect themselves and others.
 To cooperate with others.
-That they should smile and laugh often.
-That they should not overreact to a situation.
+They should smile and laugh often and not overreact to a situation.
 To love themselves.
 To encourage their abilities, whatever they may be.
 A little boy wants to cook and encourage.
 A little girl wants to work with power tools, encourage.
 It does not matter what they are interested in, only that they are and that they are encouraged.

-One of the ways I like to encourage children is to shake their hands when I meet them.
-To me, it is a way of showing them respect and giving them confidence in themselves and that they, too, are important.
+One way I like to encourage children is to shake their hands when I meet them.
+To me, it shows them respect, gives them confidence in themselves, and reassures them that they, too, are important.

 Confidence

-Confidence in oneself means they trust themselves.
-They have faith in themselves.
+Confidence in oneself means trusting and having faith in oneself.
 Having trust and faith in oneself is a wonderful way to live.
 We trust that our decisions are right.
 Even if we have made a mistake, we realize it is only a mistake.
 It does not define us.

 We are not concerned with others’ opinions of us.
 One thing we all must remember is that what someone thinks of us is more about themselves rather than about us.
 This is true whether they have positive or negative feelings toward us.
 They have either found something about us that they appreciate or not.

 Imagine a world where every individual possesses a healthy level of self-esteem.
 Such a world would be more pleasant and beautiful, as people would perceive one another as equals without any superiority or inferiority complex.
-Cooperation, rather than competition, would be the norm in such a beautiful world.
+Rather than competition, cooperation would be the norm in such a beautiful world.

 Creating a Better World Through Self-Esteem